Frequently Asked Questions

 Do mentees have a choice in who their mentors are?

-Mentors and m are paired by the Mentorship Committee, based on their location, research interests and other preferences and aspirations indicated by the mentee in their application.
+Mentors and mentees are paired by the Mentorship Committee, based on their location, research interests and other preferences and aspirations indicated by the mentee in their application.
 There is an opportunity to revise pairings where indicated or due to logistical challenges.

 How long do mentorships typically go for?